 The music photography magazine gallery of

-`Tom Jones` is singer from Wales .He is photographed and captured here at a concert at Pula arena in Croatia.For more information and to follow him on social media use any of the following external links.Please note….There are only 3 pictures due to rights restrictions enforced by the performer.
+`Tom Jones` is a singer from Wales .He is photographed & captured here during a concert in Croatia.For more information & to follow him on social media use any of the following external links.Please note….There are only 3 pictures due to rights restrictions enforced by the performer.

 Sir Tom keeps his cool as Pula feels the heat

 On one of the hottest days of the year in Pula, with temperatures rising up to 38 degrees Sir Tom Jones, OBE, kept his cool and delighted his audience.
-The Welsh legendary singer made a welcome return to Pula as part of his European tour, having last played here in 2012.The dynamic 1960s and 70s heartthrob offered a showcase of over 5 decades of music and top ten hits to the sell out Pula crowd of 8,000 with hundreds more people outside lining the periphery of the arena
+The Welsh legendary singer made a welcome return to Pula as part of his European tour.
+He last played here in 2012.The dynamic 1960s & 70s heartthrob offered a showcase of over 5 decades of music & top ten hits to the sell out crowd.
+There were hundreds more people outside lining the periphery of the arena.

-It is clear that the popularity of Tom Jones is undiminished and with his bluesy full throated, robust baritone voice, it’s easy to see and hear why the Welsh singer from Pontypridd is so popular with what was a very diverse and mixed crowd.
+It is clear that the popularity of Tom Jones is undiminished and with his bluesy full throated, robust baritone voice, it’s easy to see & hear why the Welsh singer is so popular .

 During the concert

 Through out the concert, he delighted the audience with many hits from his vast repertoire.
-Once described by the New York Times as a musical “shape shifter”, Sir Tom Jones emphasised this by playing the full spectrum of his musical talents .In the last 6 years he has produced three of his finest albums ,“Praise and Blame,” “Spirit in the Room” and “Long Lost Suitcase”.
-On these albums he strays away slightly from the pop music and instead offers us a more Bluesy, R&B, gospel and folk style but his husky voice is ever present and when he sang tracks from those albums the crowd loved it.
-The multi award winning performer, with over 100 million records sold and with 36 top Uk hits did not let the crowd down and he sang many of his classics.
+Once described by the New York Times as a musical “shape shifter”, Sir Tom Jones emphasised this by playing the full spectrum of his musical talents .In the last 6 years he has produced three of his finest albums ,“Praise and Blame,” “Spirit in the Room” & “Long Lost Suitcase”.
+On these albums he strays away slightly from the pop music & instead offers a more Bluesy, R&B, gospel & folk style.
+But his husky voice is ever present .
+When he sang tracks from those albums the crowd loved it.
+The multi award winning performer with over 100 million records sold & with 36 top Uk hits did not let the crowd down.

 Blind Willie Johnson